KatherineMichel/agile-sprint-playbook/my_toolkit.md

 Potential Saboteurs

+Personas, Use Cases, Role Play
+* Customer Archetype/Personas
+* Use Cases
+* Role Play and Script

 One page "Day in the life of the customer" user story, including:
 * [Customer Workflow Diagram](http://steveblank.com/?attachment_id=8997)
 * Product vision